TilapiaRoger/anamorph-ths-cs2/README.md

 # Automatic Slicing and Distribution of 3D Models Using Anamorphosis
+The application associated with the thesis, **Anamorph Puzzle** is mainly about solving automated models automatically sliced and then distributed in an anamorphic manner using algorithms.
+The application was developed in Unity 2021.1.12f1 using C#, and runs on Windows personal computers.
+Although the automatic distribution algorithm used is entirely developed by the thesis researchers, the base automatic slicing algorithm used is by Whirle (2021).
+The base slicing algorithm was used along with an algorithm for the slicing blade that slices six times.
+The first three times are sliced vertically, and the last three times are sliced horizontally.

+The winning conditions

-The thesis is mainly about solving automated anamorphic puzzles using automatic slicing and distribution algorithms.
-However, the associated software, Anamorph Puzzle, allows the user to solve a model in any of the 3 model processing methods, or solving modes:
+The application allows the user to solve a model in any of the 3 model processing methods, or solving modes:
 1. Manual Slicing and Distribution
 2. Manual Slicing and Automatic Distribution, or Manual Slicing, Auto Distribution
 3. Automatic or Auto Slicing and Distribution